 Preventing Radio Frequency Interference (RFI): The unit uses high power switching circuits that generate RFI.
 This RFI is limited to the required standards.
 Locate any electronic equipment susceptible to radio frequency and electromagnetic interference as far away from the inverter as possible.
 Read Section 3, page 11 "Limiting Electromagnetic Interference (EMI)" for additional information.

 Overall Dimensions

-The overall dimensions and the location of the mounting slots are shown in Fig. 8.1.1 and 8.1.2:
+The overall dimensions and the location of the mounting slots are shown in Fig. 8.1 to 8.2 below: